 The value and practice of recording sound with still photographs was explored in an audiocamera field trial.
 The findings challenge the current industry view that the value of sound capture lies in the voice labelling of photos.
 Instead they suggest that ambient sounds-of-themoment have far higher value as a way of bringing photos to life and improving human memory for events.

-Ankrah A, Frohlich DM, Gilbert GN (1990) Two ways to fill a bath, with and without knowing it, In: Proceedings of Interact ?90 pp. 73-78
+Ankrah A, Frohlich DM, Gilbert GN (1990) Two ways to fill a bath, with and without knowing it, In: Proceedings of Interact ?90 pp. 73-78 Pitman

 O'Conaill B, Frohlich D (1995) Timespace in the workplace: dealing with interruptions., CHI 95 Conference Companion pp. 262-263 ACM